 Emmanuel Macron: France best partner for India

 French President Emmanuel Macron on Saturday said that France should be the best partner for India and the entry point to Europe.
-Macron, who arrived in New Delhi on Friday on a four-day visit to India during the course of which he will co-chair the founding conference of the International Solar Alliance (ISA) with Prime Minister Narendra Modi, said he has three purposes for this visit.
+Macron, who arrived here on Friday on a four-day visit to India during the course of which he will co-chair the founding conference of the International Solar Alliance (ISA) with Prime Minister Narendra Modi, said he has three purposes for this visit.

 Speaking to media after being accorded a ceremonial reception at the Rashtrapati Bhavan here, he said the first one is to open a new era in the India-France Strategic Partnership "in terms of defence and security, in terms of research and science, especially in terms of our youth, higher education and science".
 "It is absolutely critical because our two democracies have common challenges regarding terrorism, a lot of common risks, a lot of threats," Macron said.